Molecular Classification

 Biological Functions

-Maintenance of chromosome structure
+Maintenance of chromosome topology

 Disease Associations